agnopm/ports/README.md

 All Pkgfiles in this repo *will* follow a standard.
 Anybody can contribute to this repo, so established rules are needed.

-For the actual information instead of just notices, go to the `CONTRIBUTING.md` file, found in this very same repo.
+Visit the `CONTRIBUTING.md` file, found in this very same repo, for the guidelines and explanation of the format.

+You will find a template Pkgfile in this repo (`./Pkgfile`), just to save you some tedious typing.

 ## License

 All of the ports are under the WTFPL.
 There's really no point in putting a more restrictive license on simple scripts.
-However, `agnopm` itself is under the ISC.
+However, `agno` itself is under the ISC license.

     Copyright (c) 2015 Greduan <me@greduan.com>
     This work is free.
 You can redistribute it and/or modify it under the